What is VAT settlement?

 Relevant legislation

 All official deadlines and rules for VAT settlement can be found on the Danish Tax Agency’s website.
-Here you can also find information about special conditions, for example if your company sells abroad or has special VAT exemptions.
+Here you can also read about special conditions if your company sells abroad or has VAT-free services.

 Frequently asked questions about VAT invoicing

-Many businesses are unsure of how to handle VAT returns, especially if there are changes in turnover or business type.
-It’s important to keep up to date with current regulations, as deadlines and requirements can change.
+Many businesses are unsure how to handle VAT invoicing correctly, especially when there are changes in turnover or business type.

-If you need more information, you are always welcome to contact us directly.
+If you need help or guidance, you are always welcome to contact us directly here.